janvda/balena-node-red-mqtt-nginx-TIG-stack/README.md

 3. [Grafana](https://grafana.com/) - create, explore and share dashboards
 4. 2x [Node-RED](https://nodered.org/) - flow based programming for the Internet of Things (accessible through path `/nodered` )
 5. 2x [MQTT-broker](https://mosquitto.org/) - lightweight message broker
-4. [nginx](http://nginx.org/en/docs/) - configured as reverse-proxyserver so that the http/https request becomes routed to grafana (port 30000) and the http/https request for path `/node-red` become routed to node-red (port 1880).
+4. [nginx](http://nginx.org/en/docs/) - is open source software for web serving, reverse proxying, caching, load balancing,....

 ## 2. How to install this application on an edge device
 It is very easy to install this application using the [BalenaCloud](https://www.balena.io/) services through following steps: